 How is bipolar disorder diagnosed?

 There is no single assessment or method that is used to diagnose bipolar disorders.
-It is not possible to take an online test or other brief screen and properly identify some form of bipolar disorder.
+It is impossible to take an online test or other brief screen and properly identify some form of bipolar disorder.
 Instead, a proper diagnosis of bipolar disorder requires a coordinated effort that includes measures, clinical observations, and coordination with medical professionals.

 The prevailing problem with misdiagnosis